Mahmoud-Shoair/Automation-Scripts/MitreATT&CK/Mapping Rules to navigator/README.md

 4. The script will push the generated `MITRE_Matrix.json` file to a Github repository using your Github access token.
 The repository name and access token can be configured in the script.

+5. The script will generate two files in the same directory as the Excel file:
+   - `MITRE_Matrix.json`: the JSON file that can be imported into MITRE Navigator
+   - `Mitre Navigator.html`: a HTML file that can be used to visualize the matrix in the browser

 ## Example Excel File Format

 The Excel file should contain a sheet named "Rules" with the following columns: